Blog

 May 19, 2026

-Employee Benefit Management Services (EBMS) is a third-party benefits administrator headquartered in Billings, Montana, that manages self-funded health plans on behalf of employers across the country — including large employers with workforces in Texas.
-EBMS does not underwrite insurance itself; instead, it processes claims, manages plan documents, and coordinates benefits according to the plan design your employer has established.
-This distinction matters because EBMS-administered plan benefits vary by employer group — the covered services, authorization requirements, and out-of-pocket levels in your plan are set by your employer, not by EBMS itself.
+Employee Benefit Management Services — EBMS — is a third-party administrator (TPA) headquartered in Billings, Montana.
+It manages self-funded health plans on behalf of employers across the country, including large employers with workforces throughout Texas.
+EBMS processes claims, manages plan documents, and coordinates benefits according to the plan design each employer establishes.
+EBMS is not an insurance company — it administers the plan your employer has designed and funded.

 Skilled Nursing Services